Skip to main

 View dept faculty

-CME Alumni
+Alumni

-We maintain a strong relationship with our chemical engineering alumni and encourage them to keep in touch with us.
+We maintain a strong relationship with our alumni and encourage them to keep in touch with us.
 Stay connected by filling out our alumni information form, or send updates directly to our department chair, Tom Dziubla, at thomas.dziubla@uky.edu.

 Stay connected